Noise-reduction of multimode Gaussian Boson Sampling circuits via Unitary Averaging: Multi-mode System

-The final state after applying the unitary is given by $\ket{\psi}_{\text{Out}} = \hat{\phi_{1}} \hat{B}(\theta) \hat{\phi_{2}} \ket{\psi_{\text{In}}}$, where the detailed step-by-step calculations are provided in the Appendix \ref{appendixA}.
+In Fig.\ref{CVUA2}, $\hat{\phi}^{'}_{j}$, $\hat{\phi}^{''}_{j}$ and $\hat{\phi}^{'''}_{j}$ also defined as in Eq.\ref{ROOP}.
+Beamsplitters and phase shifters are defined in more detail in Appendix \ref{appendixA0}.
+The final state after applying the unitary is given by $\ket{\psi}_{\text{Out}} = \hat{\phi_{1}} \hat{B}(\theta_{1}) \hat{\phi_{2}} \ket{\psi_{\text{In}}}$, where step-by-step calculations are provided in the Appendix \ref{appendixA}.
 We now introduce noise into our circuit by allowing each of the parameters to fluctuate stochastically.
 We consider each component in $\hat{U}$ has random equal and independent Gaussian noise.
-In Fig.\ref{fig:Fid2mode0.50.7}, orange dotted line shows the fidelity of two-mode system with noise.
+That is all the $\phi_j$'s and $\theta$'s fluctuate around there respective means.
+The variance of these Gaussian fluctuations is labelled as ``noise" in the figures.
+In Fig.\ref{fig:Fid2mode0.50.7} the orange dotted line shows the fidelity of the two-mode system with noise.